DGC Rarities Vol. 1: Contents

 "Einstein on the Beach (For an Eggman)" by Counting Crows was written by Adam Duritz and David Bryson one night in a hotel room.
 Duritz kept humming guitar parts, and Bryson kept coming up with vocal melodies; the two finalized the song at 4 am and recorded a rough version of it on the hotel room's answering machine.
 Although it was a favorite of the band's, it did not fit with the musical stylings of August and Everything After because it was not "mopey enough", so it was left off.
 The main part of the title is a reference to the Philip Glass opera Einstein on the Beach, whereas the subtitle is a reference to John Lennon.
-During a self-produced and self-financed recording sessions, The Posies recorded "Open Every Window".
+During a self-produced and self-financed recording session, The Posies recorded "Open Every Window".
 Although the band was not pleased with a majority of the tracks recorded during this time, Jon Auer noted that "Open Every Window" was "a song desperately trying to be positive amid the depression."
 Sloan's "Stove/Smother" is actually a cover medley of two tracks by the band Eric's Trip.
 The song, which makes use of drum loops, was recorded as two separate pieces before Jay Ferguson put them together on a 4-track recorder.
 The song was later released on a split 7-inch with Eric's Trip covering the band's composition "Laying Blame" on its a-side as a benefit single for the Halifax-based radio station CKDU on Cinnamon Toast Records.
 "Wild Goose Chasing" by St. Johnny was recorded on behest of DGC Records.
 Because the band did not have any b-sides or outtakes for this album, they were forced to record a new song.
 Written in the winter of 1990, Murray Attaway's song "Allegory" opens with four lines from the Appalachian folk song "I See the Moon".
 Lyrically, the song revolves around the "relation of humanity to the imponderable".
 The album closes with "Don't Tell Your Mother" by The Sundays.
 One of the earliest songs written by the band, it was their first studio recording, in around 1988.
 The song was originally a b-side to the band's single "Can't Be Sure".